 Brian Cuthbertson research material, [19--]-2008 (CR48)

-Fonds consists of a collection of sole- and co-authored reports done by Brian Cuthbertson about Halifax and Dartmouth heritage primarily for Halifax Regional Municipality.
-Files include final reports and associated research materials - including textual records, publications, correspondence, graphic records and audio recordings.
+Heritage researcher Brian Cuthbertson wrote many reports about Halifax and Dartmouth heritage for Halifax Regional Municipality.
+His files include final reports and associated research materials - including textual records, publications, correspondence, graphic records and audio recordings.

 Maps and Plans